aimms/how-to/C_Developer/Sub_Connectivity/sub_excel_csv/index.rst

    :description: Help and support with connecting AIMMS to Excel and CSV files using AXLL.

-Here you will find articles on how to connect your AIMMS aplication to Excel and CSV files using AXLL Library.
+Here you will find articles on how to connect your AIMMS application to Excel and CSV files using AXLL Library.

 .. toctree::
    :maxdepth: 1